mtumilowicz/groovy258-category-mixin-runtime-metaprogramming-workshop/README.md

 > David Wheeler
 * this level of indirection is `MetaClass` and `GroovyObject` (object compiled with groovy compiler)
-* for every method invocation from groovy code, Groovy will find the `MetaClass` for the given object and delegate the method resolution to the metaclass via `MetaClass#invokeMethod`
+* for every method invocation from groovy code, Groovy will find the `MetaClass` for the given object and delegate the method resolution to the metaclass
     * https://docs.groovy-lang.org/latest/html/api/groovy/lang/MetaClass.html
-        * should not be confused with `GroovyObject#invokeMethod` which happens to be a method that the metaclass may eventually call
+        * should not be confused with `GroovyObject` which happens to be a methods that the metaclass may eventually call (`MetaClass#invokeMethod` vs `GroovyObject#invokeMethod`)
     * http://docs.groovy-lang.org/latest/html/api/org/codehaus/groovy/runtime/DefaultGroovyMethods.html
     ```
     '123'.reverse() is '321' // investigate that invocations: reverse() and is